Queanbeyan

 The level of residential development activity in Queanbeyan is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Queanbeyan averaged around 11 new dwelling approvals per year.
-Over the past five financial years, between FY2021 and FY2025, an estimated 57 homes were approved, with a further 52 approved in FY2026 so far.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Queanbeyan averaged around 11 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 57 homes were approved, with a further 52 approved in FY-26 to date.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a well-balanced market with good buyer choice.

-New properties are constructed at an average value of $427,000, somewhat higher than regional norms due to quality-focused development.
-This financial year, $27.2 million in commercial approvals have been registered, indicating steady commercial investment activity.
-Compared to the rest of NSW, Queanbeyan shows substantially reduced construction levels (78.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-Recent construction comprises 50.0% detached houses and 50.0% townhouses or apartments, reflecting a trend toward denser development that appeals to downsizers, investors, and entry-level buyers.
-With around 645 people per dwelling approval, Queanbeyan reflects a highly mature market.
-Future projections estimate Queanbeyan will add 1,792 residents by 2041 (from the latest AreaSearch quarterly estimate).
+New properties are constructed at an average value of $427,000, reflecting quality-focused development.
+This financial year, $27.2 million in commercial approvals have been registered, suggesting steady commercial investment activity.
+Compared to the Rest of NSW, Queanbeyan shows substantially reduced construction levels (78.0% below regional average per person).
+This scarcity typically strengthens demand and prices for existing properties.
+Recent construction comprises 50.0% detached houses and 50.0% townhouses or apartments, indicating a trend toward denser development that appeals to various buyer segments.
+Queanbeyan reflects a highly mature market with around 645 people per dwelling approval.

 Frequently Asked Questions - Development